El SalvadorOfficial Name: Republic of El Salvador

 Travel on public transportation, especially buses, both within and outside the capital, is risky and not recommended.
 The Embassy advises official visitors and personnel to avoid using mini-buses and regular buses and to use only radio-dispatched taxis or those stationed in front of major hotels.

-U.S.citizens using banking services should be vigilant while conducting their financial exchanges either inside local banks or at automated teller machines (ATMs).
-Recently, there have been more cases reported in which criminals observe and follow customers making withdrawals at ATMs and banks, and then rob them on the road or at a residence.
+U.S. citizens using banking services should be vigilant while conducting their financial exchanges either inside local banks or at automated teller machines (ATMs).
+Recently, there have been cases reported in which criminals observe and follow customers making withdrawals at ATMs and banks, and then rob them on the road or at a residence.
 U.S. citizens have also been victimized at well-known restaurants, hotels, and retailers within San Salvador.
-The Embassy has also noticed a recent trend in credit card cloning and similar fraud.
-Credit card fraud can be difficult to recover from and can adversely affect your credit score and financial health.
+Credit card cloning and similar fraud is also common in El Salvador. .
 Using a credit card is safer than using an ATM card or Debit card to pay.
-With ATM or Debit cards, the money is transferred out of the account at the very moment of the transaction, and it is usually not recoverable or contestable.
+With ATM or Debit cards, the money is transferred out of the account at the very moment of the transaction, and it is often not recoverable or contestable.

 VICTIMS OF CRIME: If you, or someone you know, become the victim of a crime abroad, you should contact the local police and the nearest U.S. Embassy or Consulate.
 We can:

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

 - Put you in contact with the appropriate police authorities, and if you want us to, we can contact family members or friends.

 - Help you understand the local criminal justice process and direct you to local attorneys; although, it is important to remember that local authorities are responsible for investigating and prosecuting the crime.